typings/typings/README.md

 * `npm:<package>/<path>`
 * `bower:<package>/<path>`

-Where `path` can be a `typings.json` file, a `.d.ts` file, or empty (it will automatically append `typings.json` to the path when it is not a `.d.ts` file).
+Where `path` can be a `typings.json` file, a `.d.ts` file, or empty.
+When the path is empty, or not a `d.ts` file, `typings.json` will be automatically appended to the path.

 #### Registry

-Package installation without a location will be looked up in the [registry](https://github.com/typings/registry).
-For example, `typings install debug` will resolve to [this entry](https://github.com/typings/registry/blob/master/npm/debug.json) in the registry.
-Anyone can contribute their own typings to the registry, just open a pull request.
+Typings installations without a location will be looked up in the [registry](https://github.com/typings/registry).
+For example, `typings install debug` will resolve to [this entry](https://github.com/typings/registry/blob/master/npm/debug.json) in the public registry.
+Anyone can contribute typings to the registry, just make a pull request.

 #### Example

-Installing the `node` typing from DefinitelyTyped:
+Install the `node` typings from DefinitelyTyped:

 ```
 typings install github:DefinitelyTyped/DefinitelyTyped/node/node.d.ts#4ad9bef6cc075c904e034e73e1c993b9ad1ba81b --save-ambient --name node
 ```

-The name is used in `typings.json` and for non-ambient module declarations, it is always required (it's inferred when using the registry though).
-We use `--save-ambient` to write it into `typings.json`, which other people can then use to replicate your environment.
-We prefer a commit hash for immutability, there's nothing worse than someone coming into the project and the compiler explodes because the type definition on `master` has changed.
+The name is used in `typings.json` and for external module definitions, and it is always required (but inferred when using the registry).
+We used `--save-ambient` to write it into `typings.json`, which you can then use to re-install your typings later.
+We use the commit hash for code immutability, there's nothing worse than someone coming into the project and the compiler explodes because the type definition on `master` has changed.

 ### Uninstall